department-of-veterans-affairs/DAPM-PFAS-PACT-ACT/2017 spatial/README 2017 spatial.md

 5. Filter the spatial dataframe to only keep specific columns needed.
 6. Join / merge the spatial dataframe to the fuzzy dataframe.
 7. Filter the merged dataframe to only keep specific columns.
-8. Calculate the number of unique military installations by name.
-9. Export merged and filtered dataframe to .csv for use in a mapping application.
+8. Create a map of installations that exceed EPA's proposed standard and screening levels.